trenskow/kotlin-tools/README.md

 kotlin-tools
 ----

-Just a small collection of commonly used stuff I use in Kotlin.
+Just a small collection of stuff I commonly use in Kotlin.

 # License